 We are working closely with The UK Spa Association to answer all of your questions about returning to spas.
 Here Helena Grzesk, General Manager of UKSA, reminds us of the relaxing and restorative powers of spa whilst explaining how we expect spas to return.Watch now

 No spa would begin to re-introduce spa treatments as part of the spa experience before it was deemed safe.
-So in the first instance we would like you to be reassured that if a spa is offering spa treatments, it is because it has been deemed safe to do so, either generally or with updated protocols in place to ensure they are safe following the health crisis.Read more
+So in the first instance we would like you to be reassured that if a spa is offering spa treatments, it is because it has been deemed safe to do so.Read more

 Spas are required by law to adhere to a certain set of health and safety requirements.
 There are a lot of regulations that they need to comply with, both for the health and safety of spa goers, spa therapists and anyone else who works at a spa.Read more